signalfx/splunk-otel-js/README.md

 ## Getting Started

-Assuming the default Splunk APM setup with SignalFx Smart Agent running on localhost.
+Assuming the default Splunk APM setup with [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) running on localhost.
 If you're running a different setup, refer to the [configuration options](#env-config-options) below to customize trace export endpoint and other behaviour.